camptocamp/oapi-poc/README.md

 A  [TUTORIAL] (https://github.com/camptocamp/oapi-poc/blob/tutorial/tutorial/howto.md is provided to integrate
 - Complete dataset browsing  and donwload
 - Feature data download via API with examples
-- integration in web and fat client applications
+- Integration in web and fat client applications